skyfrk/hackthewood-berlin-2019/article/blog_article_3_en.md

 ```

 [Streaming data](https://developer.tapio.one/docs/TapioDataCategories.html#streaming-data) messages from tapio received by our event hub can have different structures.
 We're only interested into [item data](https://developer.tapio.one/docs/TapioDataCategories.html#item-data) messages because we just want to monitor status changes of our PIR motion sensor monitor node.
 You can recognize an item data message if you take a look at the `msgt` (message type) property.
 Every item data message has the type `itd`.

+Inside the `msg` property we can find the actual item data message.

 Reads from eventhub and filters for messages from our pi